queryluke/masseffect-5e/static/data/class_features/tactical_focus.md

 #### Tactics

 __Advance__.
-Update your allies's HUDs and outline optimal routes to your tactical focus.
+Update your allies' HUDs and outline optimal routes to your tactical focus.
 If an ally spends all of its movement moving towards your tactical focus, it doubles its movement, ignores difficult terrain, and does not provoke attacks of opportunity.

 __Analysis__.
 Focus all of your attention on the movements and capabilities of a single enemy.
 When you choose this tactic, you additionally choose a single hostile creature within your tactical focus.
-Beginning when you set your tactical focus and at the beginning of each of your subsequent turns, the DM tells you if hte creature is your equal, superior, or inferior in regard to on of the following characteristics of your choice: One ability score (Strength, Dexterity, Constitution, Intelligence, Charisma, or Wisdom), Armor Class, or Current hit points
+Beginning when you set your tactical focus and at the beginning of each of your subsequent turns, the DM tells you if the creature is your equal, superior, or inferior in regard to one of the following characteristics of your choice: One ability score (Strength, Dexterity, Constitution, Intelligence, Charisma, or Wisdom), Armor Class, or Current hit points

 __Clear the area__.